Allergic to semen?

 Dear Sex Flush,

 Sounds like this petting may be getting you all hot and bothered and not necessarily in a pleasant way!
-You could be right — you may have an allergy to the proteins in your boyfriend's semen, also known as human seminal plasma protein hypersensitivity (SPH).
-Depending on the location of the itching, it's also possible that you may be experiencing symptoms of an infection.
-Given that there are multiple potential explanations, meeting with a health care provider may help you understand the cause of your irritation.
+While an allergy to the proteins in your boyfriend’s sperm—known as seminal plasma protein hypersensitivity—may be a reason for this reaction, there are other reasons that may also provide an explanation.
+Given that there are multiple potential explanations, meeting with a health care provider may be helpful, as they can perform diagnostic tests to help you identify the cause of your irritation.